-Bitcoin is the largest and best known digital currency or cryptocurrency, meaning it is produced by computer programming rather than governments (like the U.S. dollar) or dug up from the ground (like gold and other precious metals).
+Bitcoin is the largest and best known peer-to-peer digital currency or cryptocurrency, meaning it is produced by computer programming rather than governments (like the U.S. dollar) or dug up from the ground (like gold and other precious metals).
+Bitcoin was created in 2009 by a person or persons using the alias Satoshi Nakamoto.
+Trying to uncover who’s behind bitcoin has become a game itself spawning many guesses and recently Elon Musk had to refute rumors and state “I Am Not Bitcoin’s Satoshi Nakamoto.”

-Bitcoin operates on a public record called blockchain, which holds a record of all transactions using the digital currency.
+Blockchain is the public record that holds all the digital currency transactions made, and more.
 That decentralized technology can secure payments and store money so users can buy merchandise and products anonymously.
 Those anonymous transactions don’t require a bank, and there are no transactions fees.
 In fact, you don’t ever need to give your real name as Bitcoins are not subject to any regulation—one reason criminal elements have been drawn to it.
 But cryptocurrencies are going mainstream, consider:

 - Several of the world’s biggest banks announced they are working together on the creation of a new form of digital cash to launch next year for financial transactions over blockchain.